Japan Football League: JFL XI

 In 1999 (Bangabandhu Cup) and from 2014 to 2019, a JFL XI team played off-season matches against guest teams.
 The 2016 season also featured an JFL East vs JFL West all-star encounter.

+JFL Cup

+In the spring of 2026, as a result of Japan's transition to a European calendar, a special JFL Cup will take place as a transition season to the 2026–27 season.
+That season's clubs, including newly relegated Azul Claro Numazu and promoted J-Lease FC and Vonds Ichihara will compete.

-2025 season
+2026–27 season

 Competition format

 The league follows a one-stage double round-robin, wherein the team finishing at the top of the table following the season is declared the champion.
 From 2014 to 2018 it used the Apertura and Clausura system, with two winners of each stage contesting the championship in the playoff.
 From 2019 it used the single table with double round-robin system to 30 matches.